ghbouzrbay/GAHub/README.md

 ![Python](https://img.shields.io/badge/Language-Python-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

 **GAHub** is a complete and integrated business management solution.
-It features collaborative workspaces, project management, team collaboration, and an Excel-inspired spreadsheet editor — all in a modern, dark-themed interface.
+It features collaborative workspaces, project management, team collaboration, and an Excel-inspired spreadsheet editor — all in a premium, blue-and-white design system with glassmorphism and smooth animations.

 > Built by **Adam El Madani** & **Ghita Bouzrbay**